Programme

 The Basic idea

-The Summer Academy establishes for the tenth time a professional link between theory and practice of the important approaches of group psychotherapy and group work at an international level.
+The Summer Academy establishes for the seventeenth time a professional link between theory and practice of the important approaches of group psychotherapy and group work at an international level.